Curious Christian

 I was pleased to see Wild Hunt identifies a member of our group as amongst those wanting “to understand and build trust in hope for better relations (and eventually conversions)” with NeoPagans.

-5 thoughts on “Celtic rites for Glastonbury
+5 responses to “Celtic rites for Glastonbury”

-1. Steve Hollinghurst has gone to Glastonbury too, there are a number of different Christian groups there attracting the same kinds of critisism that many creative programmes and initiatives do.
+Steve Hollinghurst has gone to Glastonbury too, there are a number of different Christian groups there attracting the same kinds of critisism that many creative programmes and initiatives do.
 Please pray for them this weekend.

 Like

-2. In Denmark “In the Master’s Light”, a bridge building ministry between Church and the new spiritualities has worked seasonal worship at the so-called eight sabbaths – and have just celebrated summer solsitice in the alternative part of Copenhagen called Christiania, and are going to have a similar service at Holistic Summer Camp.
+In Denmark “In the Master’s Light”, a bridge building ministry between Church and the new spiritualities has worked seasonal worship at the so-called eight sabbaths – and have just celebrated summer solsitice in the alternative part of Copenhagen called Christiania, and are going to have a similar service at Holistic Summer Camp.
 We find symbols of the four elements walking through nature, built the alter with symbols and celebrate the Eucharist as a healing and transformation of creation.
 Nice to read about like minded ministries.

 Blessings, Ole Skjerbæk Madsen